Defining Your Unique Writing Style & Voice

 Tip #2: Examine your experiences.

-Stories can be both catharsis and creative playground, even a bit of both.
-As you write, don’t be afraid to imbue your work with elements of the life you’ve lived — or to use fiction as an escape from life’s circumstances.
+Stories can be both catharsis and creative playground (and even a bit of both).
+As you write, don’t be afraid to suffuse your work with elements of the life you’ve lived or to use fiction as an escape from any tough hand that life has dealt.
 Either choice molds your personal voice and style.

-On a similar note, make sure to fill your stories with things you love.
-Ice skating, obscure 80’s references, an ode to 18th-century couture clothing — whatever brings you joy.
-I’ve seen far too many writers ditch their interests & idiosyncrasies in the name of “appealing to a wider audience,” when all they’ve truly done is dulled their voices.
+On a similar note, fill your stories with things you love: ice skating, obscure 80’s references, an ode to 18th-century couture clothing — whatever brings you joy.
+I’ve seen too many writers shy away from exploring their unique interests in the name of appealing to a wider audience when all they’ve truly done is dulled their voices.

 Tip #3: Track your favorite tropes.

 As you engage with stories as a reader and viewer, make a list of elements you love and work to include them in your stories.
 Do you have a soft spot for a specific setting or theme?
 What types of characters or scenes never grow old in your book?
 Give these elements free rein to influence your voice.